-This book combines 20 years’ experience, with the medical advice of experts, to create an empowering guide for guys.
-It’s jammed packed with need-to-know info, messages of respect and positive vibes to help our guys face puberty with confidence.
+This book is jammed packed with need-to-know information, messages of respect and positive vibes to help tweens face puberty with confidence. ** Bulk orders available for schools.

 Teaching sexual health in schools has been a part of my job for 25 years.
 During this time I have created a unique program that has helped thousands of teens embark on puberty more confidently.
 I’m proud to say this program (along with questions submitted by 560 tweens in my recent online survey) now forms the basis of my latest resources for families and schools.